Ohio Drug Injury and Birth Defect Attorney reviewing the Zofran Lawsuit involving Ondanestron, Zofran ODT, and Zuplenz injury

 The drug indication is limited to patients following cancer treatments and surgery.
 However, the drugs have been routinely prescribed and used “off label” for stomach problems in children and morning sickness in expecting mothers.
 It has been estimated that 80 percent of pregnant women consume a version of Zofran or Zuplenz.
 In 2012, Glaxo Smith Kline plead guilty to fraud and illegal promotion of several drugs including Zofran and paid a $3 Billion fine as part of the Zofran Lawsuit settlement.

-Joe Lyon has represented hundreds of individuals harmed by pharmaceutical products nationwide.
-For questions related to the Zofran lawsuit call for a no cost consultation (800) 513-2403.
+Joe Lyon is an experienced Cincinnati Catastrophic Injury lawyer and Ohio product liability attorney.
+He has represented hundreds of individuals harmed by pharmaceutical products nationwide.
+For questions related to the Zofran lawsuit call for a no-cost consultation at (800) 513-2403.

 Earlier studies on Zofran showed there was no safety issue with the drug.
 However, fetal safety data was based on less than 200 births.
 Newer research has called those conclusions into doubt with many questions related to the methodology applied to the data to reach such conclusions.